hermes-jr/alpharad/README.md

 ![expected-capture](https://user-images.githubusercontent.com/3757084/98728581-c1564100-23aa-11eb-898b-2aba34b005e3.gif)

 #### Some modes are missing
 If you are missing SHA256 modes in `alpharad -M`, it means that the program was built without crypto support.
-Cmake is configured so that if it fails to detect OpenSSL library, the program would be successfully built without extra features.
+CMake is configured so that if it fails to detect OpenSSL library, the program would be successfully built without extra features.
 So make sure the required libraries are available and that `Compiling with OpenSSL crypto support` message appears on building stage.

 #### Other bugs
 Please feel free to report any bugs by [opening an issue](https://github.com/hermes-jr/alpharad/issues/new/choose).